Disclaimer: This story contains details of miscarriage that may be triggering for some.

 Yes, this is hard.
-It’s hard to share a very personal story with the world and people that only know us on a surface level but hey…as my dear friend always says, ‘we can do hard things.’
+It’s hard to share a very personal story with the world and people who only know us on a surface level, but hey…as my dear friend always says, ‘We can do hard things.’

 Here is my miscarriage story.
 The hard, the graphic, and the way we got through it.
 I’m not holding back, because, well…that’s not in my nature, and you should know that about me by now.

 I found out I was pregnant on March 3rd.
 Brandon had been gone on a weekend trip with the guys and I surprised him with the news when he got home late that night.
 We were both inexplicably happy.
 It’s so funny how for so many years in our marriage we weren’t connected to the ‘wanting a baby’ thing, but how quickly that all changed for us – suddenly it was the only thing we were sure of.
 How perfect God’s timing was to gift us a new baby just as we were renovating our new home.
 We spent many days/nights in what we lovingly referred to as ‘the nursery,’ dreaming about welcoming our baby into our new home.
 A new home and a baby all in one year?!
 It was perfect.
 We shared the news with our parents and just a couple of our best friends, asking them to keep it private until we got to at least 10 weeks, when we had planned to share with more family and close friends.